MeVitae/redis-work-queue/tests/README.md

 ### The test script

-To run the integration tests with all languages, run:
+From the `tests` directory, to run the integration tests with all languages, use:

 ```bash
 ./run-test.sh -t go_jobs,python_jobs,rust_jobs,typeScript_jobs,dotnet_jobs
 ```

-From the `tests` directory, run:
+For a summary of other options, run:

 ```bash
 ./run-test.sh --help
 ```

-This will give you a overview of the available commands.

 #### Options